NadaYehia/Generative-Bayesian-learning-of-hidden-targets/ReadMe.md

+This repository contains a generative model for learning hidden rewarded locations in a square arena using Bayesian inference.

+This codebase is an implementation for the manuscript in preparation (**A Model for rapid spatial learning via efficient exploration and inference**) by **[Nada Abdelrahman,  Wanchen Jiang, Joshua Dudman and Ann Hermundstad]**.

-Generative Model for Learning Hidden Rewarded Locations in a Square Arena Using Bayesian Inference This repository contains a generative model for learning hidden rewarded locations in a square arena using Bayesian inference.
-The model simulates an agent that explores the arena, learns the locations of rewarded targets, and optimizes its trajectory to maximize rewards.
+The model simulates an agent that explores the arena, learns the locations of rewarded targets, and optimizes its trajectory to maximize rewards within tens of trials, outperforming exisiting Reinforcement Learning (RL) algorithms undergoing the same task.
 The code is optimized and parallelized for fast execution.

 ## Overview
 The program starts by running main.m, which orchestrates the simulation and learning process.
 Below is a detailed breakdown of the key components and their functionalities: